Parler is offline, but violent posts scraped by hackers will haunt users

 Parler pointed out in its suit that violent hashtags and posts also surface on Twitter and said that Amazon breached its contract with the company by not giving it 30 days’ notice.

 Parler has long prided itself on relaxed moderation policies that rely on a group of volunteer jurors to vote on potentially illegal posts and decide if they should be removed or left up.
-Parler has said it doesn’t rely on artificial-intelligence technology to find and flag violative posts, and it last noted several months ago that it had only about 200 volunteer jury members
+Parler has said it doesn’t rely on artificial-intelligence technology to find and flag violative posts, and it noted several months ago that it had only about 200 volunteer jury members.

 “If somebody does something illegal, we’re relying on the reporting system,” Chief Operating Officer Jeffrey Wernick told The Post in December.

 But in the days leading up to and following the Jan.
-6 attack on the Capitol by a pro-Trump mob, Parler was filled with posts supporting rioters and calling for future attacks.
+6 attack on the Capitol by a pro-Trump mob, Parler was filled with posts supporting the rioters and calling for future attacks.

 “Sleep well tonight patriots. … You are going to love how this movie ends,” wrote StormIsUponUs, a QAnon-espousing account with more than 450,000 followers on Parler. “‘Nothing can stop what’s coming’ wasn’t just a catch-phrase.”